-We have entered into a management agreement with FIDAC, pursuant to which FIDAC is entitled to receive a base management fee and, in certain circumstances, a termination fee and reimbursement of certain expenses as described in the management agreement.
+We have entered into a management agreement with FIDAC, pursuant to which FIDAC is entitled to receive a base management fee, incentive fee and, in certain circumstances, a termination fee and reimbursement of certain expenses as described in the management agreement.
 Such fees and expenses do not have fixed and determinable payments.
 The base management fee is payable quarterly in arrears in an amount equal to 1.50% per annum, calculated quarterly, of our stockholders' equity (as defined in the management agreement).
 FIDAC uses the proceeds from its management fee in part to pay compensation to its officers and employees who, notwithstanding that certain of them also are our officers, receive no cash compensation directly from us.
 The base management fee will be reduced, but not below zero, by our proportionate share of any CDO base management fees FIDAC receives in connection with the CDOs in which we invest, based on the percentage of equity we hold in such CDOs.
+FIDAC will receive quarterly incentive fees payable in cash or shares of our common stock at the election of our board of directors in an amount equal to 20% of the dollar amount by which Core Earnings, on a rolling four-quarter basis and before the incentive fee, exceeds the product of (1) the weighted average of the issue price per share of all of our public offerings multiplied by the weighted average number of shares of common stock outstanding in such quarter and (2) 0.50% plus one-fourth of the average of the one month LIBOR rate for such quarter and the previous three quarters.
+For the initial four quarters following this offering.
+Core Earnings and the LIBOR rate will be calculated on the basis of each of the previously completed quarters on an annualized basis.
+Core Earnings is a non-GAAP measure and is defined as GAAP net income (loss) excluding non-cash equity compensation expense, excluding any unrealized gains, losses or other items that do not affect realized net income (regardless of whether such items are included in other comprehensive income or loss, or in net income).
+The amount will be adjusted to exclude one-time events pursuant to changes in GAAP and certain non-cash charges after discussions between FIDAC and our independent directors and approval by a majority of our independent directors.
+The incentive fee will be reduced, but not below zero, by our proportionate share of any CDO incentive fees FIDAC receives in connection with the CDOs in which we invest, based on the percentage of equity we hold in such CDOs.
 We expect to enter into certain contracts that contain a variety of indemnification obligations, principally with FIDAC, brokers and counterparties to repurchase agreements.
 The maximum potential future payment amount we could be required to pay under these indemnification obligations is unlimited.